 If you have questions about recorded webinars, please contact us at email@example.com.

 This webinar will discuss current practice for filing waivers for clients with unlawful presence.
-Aside from an overview of how to present a case based on hardship, we will cover the relatively new I-601A process, including latest policy developments focused on adjudicating cases with crimes and standardizing the hardship assessment.
-Additionally, we will discuss the traditional I-601 waiver and when this waiver must be used instead of the provisional process.
+Aside from an overview of how to present a case based on hardship, we will cover the I-601A process, including latest policy developments focused on adjudicating cases with crimes and standardizing the hardship assessment.

 This 90-minute session will focus on the second draft of the DACA form that was released by USCIS in April 2014.
 We will also address more challenging eligibility questions, practice tips on the educational requirements, and advance parole for DACA applicants.